Naguco/Martian-Robots/README.md

 ## Table of contents

 - How to run this project
-  * 1 HTTP - REST Solution
+  * 1. HTTP - REST Solution
-    + 1.1 Endpoints
+    + 1.1.
+Endpoints
-    + 1.2 Data accepted
+    + 1.2.
+Data accepted
-    + 1.3 Examples
+    + 1.3 .Examples
-  * 2 Installing it in your device
+  * 2. Installing it in your device
-    + 2.1 Previous instalations
+    + 2.1.
+Previous instalations
-    + 2.2 Running the project
+    + 2.2.
+Running the project
-      - 2.2.1 First steps
+      - 2.2.1.
+First steps
         * 2.2.1.1.
 Running a local databse
       - 2.2.2.
 Choosing execution type
         * 2.2.2.1.
 As a Script